 Use good judgment when meeting one-to-one.

-New tutor orientations, observations, and trainings have been postponed.
+New volunteer tutor orientations, observations, and trainings are being held online.

 Resources are available for all on READ’s website.

-READ’s student page and tutor resource page are being constantly monitored and updated with resources during this time.
-The student page features community resources regarding employment, food assistance, and more.
+READ’s Resources Page is being constantly monitored and updated with resources during this time.
+The COVID-19 Community Resources Page features community resources regarding employment, food assistance, and more.
 Other resources include:

-- Virginia Poverty Law Center – A list of resources covering housing, health, utilities, and more.
+- Virginia Poverty Law Center – See a list of resources and helplines for housing, health, utilities, and more

 What You Can Do:

-Stay home if you are sick or at high risk of becoming sick.
+Stay home if you have tested positive for COVID-19, have been exposed to someone with COVID- 19, are sick or are at high risk of becoming sick.

 The Center for Disease Control has released a guide to stay safe and protect yourself from the coronavirus.
 Make sure you are washing your hands thoroughly, avoid close contact with people who are sick, and take precautions when traveling to prevent spreading the virus.

-If you have recently traveled out of the country, especially to countries designated as a level 3 travel warning by the CDC (Italy, China, South Korea, and Iran), please follow CDC guidelines about isolation.
+If you have recently traveled out of the country, please follow CDC guidelines about isolation.